ipab-rad/saifer-surgery/src/saif_perception/src/contour_tracing/readme.md

 ## Contour tracing

-This node listens for a pointcloud selection (published using the [selected points publisher](../../../saif_ui/publish_selected_patch) plugin in rviz), subsamples these points and then solves a travelling salesman problem to produce a path moving through these.
+This node listens for a pointcloud selection (eg. published using the [selected points publisher](../../../saif_ui/publish_selected_patch) plugin in rviz), subsamples these points and then solves a travelling salesman problem to produce a path moving through these.
 This path can be used by the [contour_following](../../../saif_control/contour_following) node for contour following.

 ### Parameters